Chart Color Schemes

 St James features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 59.5% of all households, including 23.9% couples with children, 24.2% couples without children, and 8.7% single parent families.
 Non-family households account for the remaining 40.5%, with lone person households at 30.1% and group households comprising 10.8%.
-The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.7.
+The median household size is 2.4 people, smaller than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households